CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 For basic output, use `ptmctl` without any options:

 {{%notice note%}}
-PTM show command output displays BFD status when {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}} is configured through the integration with FRRouting.
+PTM show command output displays BFD status when {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}} is configured through the integration with FRR.
 {{%/notice%}}

 ```